ianthehenry/basilica/README.md

 # API

-Basilica exposes a simple CRUD API, and is designed to be easy for computers to speak to.
-There are a few models that it speaks, always in JSON:

-## Authentication

-There's a goofy hand-rolled auth scheme.

-There are no passwords.
-Authentication is done purely through email.
-The process looks this:

-- request a code (see `POST /codes`)
-- Basilica emails it to you
-- you trade in the code for a token (see `POST /tokens`)
-- you use that token to authenticate all future requests (by setting the `X-Token` header)

-I'm gonna repeat that last thing because it's important: you need to set an `X-Token` header to make an authenticated request.
-No cookies, query parameters, nothing like that.
-That header is the only thing that counts.

-This is similar to the "forgot my password" flow found in most apps, except that you don't have to pretend to remember anything.

 ## Resources

 Basilica defines a few resources, which are always communicated in JSON.

-Sometimes the API will send *resolved* data, which means that it will substitute something that looks like `"resource": { "id": 123, ... }` for something that the docs describe as `"idResource": 123`.
+Sometimes the API will send *resolved* data, which means that it will turn:

+    "idResource": 123

+Into:

+    "resource": { "id": 123, ... }

 When it does so will be documented in the route response.

 Unless otherwise specified, no value will be `null`.